 Another example of thinking outside the box comes from the area of phone accessories.
 This market is predicted to produce around $121.72 billion in revenue by 2025.
 A huge segment (around a fifth) of the market is phone cases.
 Even though people buy lots of cases yearly, there is still room for customized and specially designed cases, not to mention all the other varieties of phone accessories that can be sold.

 Many entrepreneurs shy away from customized or specialty items because they think the market will be too low to provide adequate revenue.
 The truth is that, as far as eCommerce is concerned, this is a chance to build a business that a huge conglomerate like Amazon can't really compete well against.

 For example, one online business that has perfected customization and customer service is Dazadi.
 It sells large items, such as game tables or fitness equipment, that aren't easily shipped.
 But the consumer experience doesn't end there.
 It also arranges, with the help of ShipperHQ, for the truck drivers to unload the product and assemble it in the customer's house.
 That level of service can’t be matched by a huge company and gives smaller companies a leg up on the competition.

 As an entrepreneur, you may be nervous about selling a small inventory of customizable items and having to sell your product line harder than a big online retailer, but it's worth it in today's marketplace.
 The bottom line is that, due to economies of scale, if you're trying to sell a product that doesn't require much customer input, the likelihood is that customers will be able to get that product through Amazon or eBay much easier.

 There are so many eCommerce business ideas for entrepreneurs.
-One common thread is the need for an effective online platform.
+However, one common thread is the need for an effective online platform.
 IronPlane offers solutions, large and small, to entrepreneurs who want to see their business ideas in an eCommerce format.
 Whether you’re just starting out or want to revamp an already existing eCommerce platform, IronPlane has the experience.